 Arbour’s comments were echoed by others on the islands, who have long sought an improved Internet solution for residents and businesses.

 “This is great news for everyone on the islands,” said Karen Ross, the Coordinator for the Hornby Denman Internet Committee.
 “We held extensive community consultations on the islands, and we received overwhelming support for this application.
-We encourage everyone to sign up for a drop to their premises through the CityWest website.”
+The principals of universality, affordability and future proofed technology are foundational to City West’s successful application.
+We encourage residents to sign up for a drop to their premises through the CityWest website, in order for design and engineering to commence as soon as possible.”

-CityWest will be able to serve these customers by connecting these communities to the Connect Coast network, an undersea cable project that will bring backbone bandwidth to 139 rural and remoted coastal communities along the BC coast, as well as around Vancouver Island.
+CityWest will be able to serve these new customers by connecting their communities to the Connect Coast network, an undersea cable project that will bring backbone bandwidth to 139 rural and remoted coastal communities along the BC coast, as well as around Vancouver Island.
 The Connected Coast project is co-managed by CityWest and the Strathcona Regional District.

 “The announcement on Denman and Hornby Islands expands our service area greatly, and it shows how hungry people are for great Internet and amazing customer service,” said Stefan Woloszyn, CEO of CityWest.
 “The COVID-19 pandemic has shown how important these services are to people living in rural and remote communities, and we’re grateful for the government’s support to help us build these essential networks.”